yficklis/shipment-orchestrator/README.md

 A full-stack web application for generating, storing, and managing USPS shipping labels using the EasyPost API.
 Built with Laravel 12, Vue 3, and Inertia.js.

+> **Note**: Although the challenge expects a lightweight prototype (5-hour timeframe), this implementation includes additional architectural patterns (Repository Pattern, Service Layer, REST API) and comprehensive testing to demonstrate production-ready practices and attention to code quality.

 ## Table of Contents

 - [Tech Stack](#tech-stack)